 Lastly, a word about the writing.
-I found it often clunky, awkward, inelegant.
-There is no question that Powers feels strongly about his subject.
-What he seems to struggle with is molding those feelings into effective language that will help us feel what we need to feel to do the society-changing, Earth-saving internal and external work Powers clearly wants us to do.
+I found it often clunky, awkward and inelegant.
+There’s no question that Powers feels strongly about his subject.
+What he seems to struggle with is molding those feelings into effective language that will help us feel what we need to feel to do the difficult, society-changing, Earth-saving internal and external work Powers clearly wants us to do.

 As a writer whose own work is often driven by ideas more than characters, I do sympathize with Powers.
 It’s a tough trick to get humans (real or imagined) to embody ideas as cleanly as we would like.
-And it was a thrill to see a mainstream fiction author take the tree world I care about seriously.
+And it was a thrill to see a mainstream fiction author take trees seriously.

 The Overstory, as the Guardian reviewer writes, contains ideas that are interesting and important.
 But the novelist’s job is to use the tools of fiction — characters, plot, dramatic tension — to animate ideas.
 In this, The Overstory mostly fails.

 And yet: It’s easy to critique another person’s effort.
 It’s far, far harder to produce something better.
 In The Overstory, Powers has attempted something big, brave and risky.
 Though he falls short of greatness, the world is still surely better for having this book in it.
 Enough readers have said it changed their view of trees that I must acknowledge it has succeeded in important ways, even if it did not succeed for me.